Common Windows issues

 [Text.Encoding]::UTF8.GetString([Convert]::FromBase64String("$env:VAR1")) | Out-File -FilePath $env:PATH

-Accessing the build machine with SSH or VNC/RDP
+Cannot access the build machine using SSH or VNC/RDP

 Learn more: Remote access to the build machine.